 and perhaps save their lives, their

-mother kicks them out of their home and sends them on a road-trip to danger and
+mother sends them on a road-trip to danger and

-discovery, where they learn they're more than human, children born into an
+discovery, where they learn they were born into an

 interstellar game of politics where worlds stand in the balance.
 This revelation

 millennia-long galactic conflict that threatens not only to destroy humankind,